10 easy tips for creating passwords, installing antivirus software, and using a VPN to keep you safe online.

 It’s no secret that the internet is home to some shady characters, but staying safe online doesn’t require you to turn your internet off.
-Instead, stay mindful and take a look at these 10 easy tips for online safety:
+Instead, stay mindful and take a look at these 10 easy tips for internet safety:

-- Don’t share personal info.
+- Don’t share personal information.